edwestfieldjr/lkq/README.md

 ### How (and Why) did I learn to make this?

-After sitting through the CS50x course earluer this yeet, I knew that I wanted to build a full stack website from the ground up.
-MERN full-stacks developer skills seem to be very popular and currenly in-demand. so researched and studied how to do it.
+After taking all the CS50x classes, and already building a Python-Jinja-SQL full-stack ap earlier this year, I wanted to switch to the other end of the spectrum and build a MERN full-stack website, which seem to be popular and currently in-demand.
+So researched further and taught myself how to do it.

-This meant brushing up on both “vanilla” JavaScript as well as the '.jsx" syntax of React.
-I studied how to build and Express.js server and how it interacts with the react front-end in how to route and authenticate information.
+This meant brushing up on both “vanilla” JavaScript as well as learning the '.jsx" syntax of React.
+I studied how to build an Express.js server, how it interacts with the react front-end in routing and authenticating information.
 I brushed up on my html and css.
 For the database end, I learned more about MongoDB, which unlike SQL is non-relational, and thus, is more scalable and malleable database.
 I learned about Mongoose, the JavaScript library that creates an relational-like connection between MongoDB and the node backend, and I learned more about the difference between one-to-one and one-to-many relationships, and how to set them up in proper database schemas.

 ###  How does this app run/execute?